MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Applications/Update-MgApplication.md

   - `[IdToken <IMicrosoftGraphOptionalClaim[]>]`: The optional claims returned in the JWT ID token.
   - `[Saml2Token <IMicrosoftGraphOptionalClaim[]>]`: The optional claims returned in the SAML token.

 OWNERS <IMicrosoftGraphDirectoryObject[]>: Directory objects that are owners of the application.
 Read-only.
 Nullable.
+Supports $expand.
   - `[Id <String>]`: Read-only.
   - `[DeletedDateTime <DateTime?>]`: